CU-CloudCollab/hackathon102016/hackathon-java/README.md

 docker run --name mysql -d -e MYSQL_ROOT_PASSWORD=test -p 3306:3306 dtr.cucloud.net/hackathon/mysql
 ```

-This image has been configure specifically for the hackathon and will contain everything you need to run the starte project.
+This image has been configure specifically for the hackathon and will contain everything you need to run the starter project.
 You should run the database before running any tests.

 ## build